The history of Bryn-Y-Ddafad.

 Miss Diana Airdre purchased the property from Lydia Hopkins, widow of Thomas Hopkins of Cross Tree Cottage, Aberthin (a village 2 miles away) for £100 in April 1940.
 Well known by the locals (mainly farmers) as Diana's, the cottage was used as a meeting place and local shop selling commodities such as cigarettes and lemonade.

 After Diana Airdre's death in 1973, Bryn-y-Ddafad was sold at auction to the present owners (Glyn & June Jenkins) for the sum of £4,200.
-The sale was featured in the property column of a local newspaper in which it was described as "one of the most primitive dwellings to come on the agents' books for some considerable time", having a corrugated iron roof, no electricity or gas supplies and no mains water.
+The sale was featured in the property column of a local newspaper in which it was described as "one of the most primitive dwellings to come on the agents' books for some considerable time", having a thatched roof which was covered with corrugated iron, no electricity or gas supplies and no mains water.

 South Wales Echo (William Ricketts) 'Guess the Price', Thursday May 9th 1974.

 As the report noted, it was "a country cottage ripe for improvement".
 In 1975 we obtained planning consent to extend Bryn-y-Ddafad.
 Excavation for the extension revealed the presence of an underground stream that necessitated the demolition of the original cottage.
-The construction work commenced in 1976, on a concrete raft, with all the original stone being recycled.
+The construction work of the present house commenced in 1976, built on a concrete raft, with all the original stone being recycled.
 In December 1977 our family finally moved in.
 The property was originally rebuilt as our family home.
 View original article here.

 Left with an 'empty nest' in the nineties, we decided to build an extension and, upon completion in August 1998, to open the property as a guesthouse.